NSAlexeyMK/Data-analytics-on-quality-metrics/README.md

 3. Data visualization software: Tableau Public.
 3;
 4. Database of your choice, e.g. PostgreSQL (main), SQLite (tests); database client : Dbeaver.

+The customer's problem:
+The complexities of analyzing customer data.

+Project Objective:
+Build a report on the quality of customer data.

+Data Features:

+- Multi-million dollar base
+- Different sources
+- There may be anomaly errors in the data

+Solvable Challenges:

+- Competently identify “card” individuals (relying on data quality and availability)
+- Identify sources of dirty data
+- Select metrics and visualize them
+- Check for anomalies

 ![image](https://github.com/user-attachments/assets/ba2b960b-c5f5-47b5-b0af-d97ea9a5b824)